alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/2_organizing_principles/11 Key design patterns.md

 The Order entity can be created, you can change its delivery address, cancel it, etc. These behaviors are represented by command methods, with an intention-revealing name.
 Only Application services should have access to these methods.
-An application service coordinatesthe requested change.
+An application service coordinates the requested change.

 #### 11.4.1 Return the identifier of a new entity

 Application service methods are command methods: they change entity state and shouldn’t return anything.
 However, when an application service creates a new entity returning id is fine.
 But service should not return hole entity.
-If you need some information in response fetch read model ad in example.
+If you need some information in response fetch read model.

 ```php
 final class OrderController